We are big on

 Martin Seligman is the founder of modern day positive psychology (the scientific study of what enables individuals and communities to flourish).
 He is the recognised authority on interventions that prevent depression, build strengths and wellbeing.

 OPTIMISM: Seligman states that optimism can be a learned behaviour and should be a priority for children, in order to build resilience, prevent poor mental health and extend life.
+At Grow Your Mind we have created the concept of shark and dolphin thinking as a playful way to teach optimism and pessimism.
+From a young age we aim to teach children that not all thoughts are facts and that some thoughts can be helpful and others can be unhelpful.

 GRATITUDE: Seligman has highlighted that gratitude is a powerful technique to practice in order to boost long term happiness, in fact it is the key ingredient in all long term studies on people who feel happy for extended periods of their life.
 It is also a big component of building optimism.
 Seligman refers to fascinating research on these topics.He has also written numerous books and carried out his own studies in this area.
+At Grow Your Mind we provide every day suggestions for practising gratitude in an authentic way.
+The strategies we suggest vary from journals, reflection questions, meditation and highlighting children's literature that supports the practice.

 DR BARBARA FREDRICKSON, NORTH CAROLINA